Undergraduate research can be broadly defined as:

 - Faculty mentors must be faculty of Mount Aloysius College.

-- Individual grants of up to $150 will be issued.
+- Individual grants for original research of up to $200 and Conference Attendance Grants (not presenting research) of up to $100 will be issued.
 Awarded monies will be distributed on a reimbursement basis.
-Upon approval of the project by the UR committee, the student or faculty member pays for the items, and then submits receipts to the Committee chair.
-The exception to this is items that cannot be purchased directly but require departmental purchase, in which case the faculty member should follow typical purchase procedure, then contact the UR committee chair.
+Students presenting research must show proof of presentation (e.g., presentation with student name is printed in conference proceedings, etc.) to qualify for the $200 grant.
+Upon approval of the project by the Student Research Committee (SRC), the student or faculty member pays for the items, and then submits receipts to the Committee chair.
+The exception to this is items that cannot be purchased directly but require departmental purchase, in which case the faculty member should follow typical purchase procedure, then contact the SRC committee chair.

 Use of funds

 - Funds may be used for supplies, equipment, software, fees and travel to and from a research site (travel will be covered at $0.40/mile).
 Such items purchased with these funds will remain property of Mount Aloysius College.

 - Funds may not be used for stipends or reimbursement for services.

 - Submit a project summary including the final outcomes and expenditures of the project after completion,